wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 the number of re-references it has already seen in the past.
 In other words, if a block sees frequent re-references, then it is likely that the block will also be re-referenced in the future.
 Based on this assumption, the RRIP algorithm improves over LRU with two major differences.
+First, when a block is first-time accessed and inserted into the cache, instead of inserting the new block at the head of the LRU chain as in LRU, the block is inserted into the middle of the LRU chain.
+This operation indicates that newly inserted block is only predicted as having a moderate re-reference distance.

 The paper begins by pointing out that while LRU is a good indication of re-use distance on